HES-XPLAIN/hes-xplain.github.io/docs/documentation/dimlpfidex/training-methods/overview.md

 # Training methods

-!!! warning "Warning"
-    **This section is under construction and should not be considered as accurate yet.**

 This collection of algorithms is designed to train various types of models that incorporate a special `Dimlp` layer or extract decision rules.
 This layer and rules enable the subsequent generation of interpretable decision rules that explain the model's decisions using the `Fidex` algorithm.

 ## Architecture